Keeley-Hammond/site-v2/pages/articles/2017-07-10-birthday-week/index.md

 ---
-title: Birthday Week
+title: This Week w/ Wieden+Kennedy
-date: "2017-07-04T22:40:32.169Z"
+date: "2017-07-10T22:40:32.169Z"
 layout: post
 path: "/this-week-july-10/"
 category: "thisweek"
 description: "Happy Monday!
 It's going to be a busy week this week - my father is coming to visit on Tuesday, I'm traveling to Seattle on business for Tuesday & Wednesday, and my birthday is on Thursday."
 ---

 Happy Monday!
-It's going to be a busy week this week - my father is coming to visit on Tuesday, I'm traveling to Seattle on business for Tuesday & Wednesday, and my birthday is on Thursday!
+It's going to be a busy week this week - my father is coming to visit on Tuesday, I'm traveling to Seattle on business for Tuesday & Wednesday, and my birthday is on Thursday.

 Here's what's going on in Portland this week and next week: